-As recently proposed by other groups, we were able to confirm Gal-7 as negative prognosticator for overall survival in ovarian cancer in uni- and multivariate analysis.
-Further cell culture experiments were able to prove that Gal-7 expression is induced by a mutant form of p53.
-Also, gal-7 was shown to increase proliferation [16], invasiveness, and motility of ovarian cancer cells, while interacting immunosuppressive by killing Jurkat T-cells and human peripheral T-cells [18].
-All in all, these investigations confirm Gal-7 as a new promising target for specific therapeutic option in epithelial ovarian cancer.
+As recently proposed by other groups, we were able to confirm Gal-7 as a negative prognosticator for overall survival in ovarian cancer according to both uni- and multivariate analyses.
+Cell culture experiments have demonstrated that Gal-7 expression is induced by a mutant form of p53.
+In addition, Gal-7 was shown to increase the proliferation16, invasiveness, and motility of ovarian cancer cells, while acting as an immunosuppressant by killing Jurkat T cells and human peripheral T cells18.
+Together, these investigations confirm Gal-7 as a promising new target for specific therapeutic treatment of epithelial ovarian cancer.

-We observed various positive correlations between Gal-1, -3, and -7.
-This observation, and the fact that Galectins share binding affinities and have similarities in protein structure, suggests the assumption that Galectins might also share common functions in ovarian cancer molecular biology.
-However, since this observation is rather descriptive, further investigations are required to explore the biological characteristics and functions of different Galectins to determine the manner(s) in which they are similar or different in specific regards to their role(s) in ovarian cancer.
+We observed a variety of positive correlations among the expression patterns of Gal-1, -3, and -7.
+This observation, along with the fact that galectins share binding affinities and exhibit similarities in protein structure, suggests that galectins might also share common functions in ovarian cancer molecular biology.
+However, as these observations are rather descriptive, further investigations into the biological characteristics and functions of different galectins are required to determine their similarities and differences, specifically in regards to their role(s) in ovarian cancer.

+Conclusions

+In this study, we showed that expression of galectins and their impacts on overall survival in ovarian cancer patients are strongly dependent on their cellular localization in the nucleus or cytoplasm of tumour cells or the peritumoural stroma.
+We found that Gal-1 tumour and stromal staining and Gal-7 staining in the cytoplasm serves as negative prognostic factors for overall survival in ovarian cancer, while nuclear Gal-3 staining may serve as a positive prognostic factor.
+According to the results of multivariate analysis, Gal-1 stromal staining and Gal-7 staining are prognostic factors that are independent of clinical and pathological parameters.

-4. Materials and Methods
+Methods

-4.1.
 Patients

-Formalin-fixed, paraffin-embedded (FFPE) ovarian cancer samples from 156 female patients who underwent surgery at the Department of Obstetrics and Gynecology, Ludwig-Maximilians- University of Munich, Germany between 1990 and 2002 were analyzed in this study.
-Women diagnosed for benign or for borderline tumors of the ovary were excluded and no patient had received neo-adjuvant chemotherapy.
-Tumor grading (G1 (n = 38), G2 (n = 53), G3 (n = 53)), and histological characterization (serous (n = 110), endometrioid (n = 21), clear cell (n = 12), mucinous (n = 13)) were performed by a gynecological pathologist.
-Tumor staging was accomplished using FIGO classification (I (n = 35), II (n = 10), III (n = 103), IV (n = 3)).
-TNM classification was performed according to UICC.
-Data on the extension of the primary tumor was available in 155 cases (T1 (n = 40), T2 (n = 18), T3 (n = 93), T4 (n = 4)), data on lymph node involvement was available in 95 cases (N0 (n = 43), N1 (n = 52) and data on the presence of distant metastasis was available in 9 cases (M0 (n = 3), M1 (n = 6).
-Clinical data was retrieved from patients’ charts and follow up data was requested from the Munich Cancer Registry.
-Patients’ age at surgery ranged between 31 and 88 years, with a median age of 62 ±12 years.
-Mean overall survival was 3.2 ± 3.0 years and 104 deaths were observed in total.
-The mean follow up time was 5.1 ± 4.8 years.
+Formalin-fixed, paraffin-embedded (FFPE) ovarian cancer samples from 156 female patients who underwent surgery at the Department of Obstetrics and Gynecology, Ludwig-Maximilians-University (LMU) of Munich, Germany between 1990 and 2002 were analysed in this study.
+Women diagnosed with benign or borderline tumours of the ovary were excluded, and no patient had received neo-adjuvant chemotherapy.
+Tumour grading [G1 (n = 38), G2 (n = 53), G3 (n = 53)], and histological characterization [serous (n = 110), endometrioid (n = 21), clear cell (n = 12), mucinous (n = 13)] were performed by a gynecological pathologist.
+Tumour staging was performed using FIGO classifications [I (n = 35), II (n = 10), III (n = 103), IV (n = 3)].
+TNM classification was performed according to the UICC.
+Data on the extension of the primary tumour were available in 155 cases [T1 (n = 40), T2 (n = 18), T3 (n = 93), T4 (n = 4)], data on lymph node involvement were available in 95 cases [N0 (n = 43), N1 (n = 52)], and data on the presence of distant metastasis were available in 9 cases [M0 (n = 3), M1 (n = 6)].
+Clinical data were retrieved from patients’ charts, and follow-up data were requested from the Munich Cancer Registry.
+Patient age at surgery ranged from 31 to 88 years, with a median age of 62 ±12 years.
+Mean overall survival was 3.2 ± 3.0 years, and 104 deaths were observed in total.
+The mean follow-up period was 5.1 ± 4.8 years.

-4.2.
-Immunochemistry
+Immunohistochemistry